 The Nomination and Remuneration Committee works with the Board to determine theappropriate characteristics skill and experience that are required of the members of theBoard.
 The members of the Board should possess the expertise skills and experience neededto manage and guide the Company in the right direction and to create value for allstakeholders.
-The members of the Board will need to consist of eminent persons of provencompetency and integrity with an established track record.
-Besides having financialliteracy experience leadership qualities and the ability to think strategically themembers of the Board of Directors are required to have a significant degree of commitment to the Company and shoulddevote adequate time in preparing for the Board meeting andattending the same.
-Members of the Board of Directors are required to possess theeducation expertise skills and experience in various sectors and industries needed tomanage and guide the Company.The members of the Board are required to look at strategicplanning and policy formulations.
+The members of the Board need to consist of eminent persons of provencompetency and integrity with an established track record.
+Besides having financialliteracy experience leadership qualities and the ability to think strategically themembers are required to have a significant degree of commitment to the Company and shoulddevote adequate time in preparing for the Board meeting and attending the same.
+Themembers of the Board of Directors are required to possess the education expertise skillsand experience in various sectors and industries needed to manage and guide the Company.The members are also required to look at strategic planning and policy formulations.

 The members of the Board should not be related to any executive or independent directorof the Company or any of its subsidiaries.
 They are not expected to hold any executive orindependent positions in any entity that is in direct competition with the Company.
 Boardmembers are expected to attend and participate in the meetings of the Board and itsCommittees as relevant.
 They are also expected to ensure that their other commitments donot interfere with the responsibilities they have by virtue of being a member of the Boardof the Company.
-While reappointing Directors on the Board and Committees of the Board thecontribution and attendance record of the Director concerned shall be considered inrespect of such reappointment.
-The Independent Directors shall hold office as a member ofthe Board for a maximum term as per the provisions of the Companies Act 2013 and theListing Regulations.
-The appointment of Directors shall be formalised through a letter ofappointment.
+While reappointing Directors on the Board and Committees of the Board thecontribution and attendance record of the concerned Director shall be considered inrespect of such reappointment.
+Each Independent Director shall hold office as a member ofthe Board for a maximum term as per the provisions of the Companies Act 2013 and therules made thereunder in this regard from time to time and in accordance with theprovisions of the Listing Regulations.
+The appointment of the Directors shall beformalised through a letter of appointment.

-Board and Directors Performance evaluation
+Board and Directors' Performance Evaluation

-The Board of Directors of the Company based on the recommendations of the Nominationand Remuneration Committee has formulated a Board and Director Performance EvaluationPolicy thereby setting out the performance evaluation criteria for the Board and itsCommittees and each Directors' performance including the Chairman of the Company.Pursuant to the provisions of the Companies Act 2013 and the Listing Regulations theBoard of Directors has carried out an internal evaluation of its own performance itscommittees independent directors individual directors including the Chairman.
-Theexercise of performance evaluation was led by the Chairman of the Company along with thechairperson of the Nomination and Remuneration Committee of the Board.
+The Board of Directors of the Company based on the recommendations of the Nominationand Remuneration Committee has formulated a Board and Directors' Performance EvaluationPolicy thereby setting out the performance evaluation criteria for the Board and itsCommittees and each Directors' performance including the Chairman of the Company.

 The Board of Directors of the Company believes that the effectiveness of its governanceframework can continue to be improved through periodic evaluation of the functioning ofthe Board as a whole its committees and individual directors' performance evaluation.